Hilti-Research/hilti-slam-challenge-2022/README.md

 # FAQ

+## Which datasets should be submitted for the challenge?
+The more datasets you submit the more points you can get.
+The datasets where we provide the groundtruth are not considered in the score.

 ## If we submit the result, are you going to disclose the name of all the participants?
 We disclose the names only after prior approval.
 Before making the leaderboard public I will send out an email to all participants with their respective rank and the option to withdraw.